duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 Mixing and matching different values for these will help you improve your training diversity, and thereby improving your evaluation robustness.

 If you're interested in more advanced techniques, like learning a representation that is a bit easier for your network to work with, or one that transfers better across the simulation-to-reality gap, there are some [alternative, more advanced methods](https://github.com/duckietown/segmentation-transfer) you may be interested in trying out.
-In addition, don't forget to try using the [logs infrastructure](http://logs.duckietown.org/), which you can also use to do things like [imitation learning](https://github.com/duckietown/challenge-aido_LF-baseline-IL-logs-tensorflow/)!

 ## Training headless